Benzene: Benzene exposure limits

 American Conference of Governmental Industrial Hygienists (ACGIH) adopted Threshold Limit Values (TLVs) for benzene at 0.02 ppm TWA in 2024.

+Germany's regulation comes through something called Technische Regeln für Gefahrstoffe which means Germany's Technical Rule For Hazardous Substances.
+The workspace exposure limit in Germany is TRGS 900.
+Whereas the TRGS 910 sets the level of risk for the chemicals that can cause cancer and explains the amount that should be reduced.
+When it comes to the EU exposure limit it's about 0.66 mg^3.
+When looking at TRGS 910 according to the numbers from national assessment criteria the target concentration is AC: 0.2 mg/m3 and the temporary upper concentration level is TC: 1.9 mg/m3.

+Scientific research shows that there is correlation between leukemia and benzene exposure; average exposure to benzene below 5μg/m^3 lowered the leukemia burden from benzene by nearly a third.
+This information from the VegAS project shows how trying to control the level of benzene has a lot of importance since it has caused problems in the country.
+This project was funded by The Federal Ministry of Environment, Nature Conservation.

+In terms of the benzene market, Germany is a top 3 producer in the European Union.
+It is the BASF that has responsibility when it comes to looking over chemicals such as benzene.
+Also, Germany is in the top 6 when it comes to the exports in the world for benzene, same when it comes to imports.
+They are the 7th largest importers in the world as well.
+When looking at the EU, they are one of the largest traders when it comes to benzene.

 Toxicology

 Biomarkers of exposure

 Several tests can determine exposure to benzene.
-Benzene itself can be measured in breath, blood or urine, but such testing is usually limited to the first 24 hours post-exposure due to the relatively rapid removal of the chemical by exhalation or biotransformation.
-Most people in developed countries have measureable baseline levels of benzene and other aromatic petroleum hydrocarbons in their blood.
+Benzene itself can be measured in breath, blood, or urine, however such testing is usually limited to the first 24 hours post-exposure due to the relatively rapid removal of the chemical by exhalation or biotransformation.
+The majority of people in developed countries have measureable baseline levels of benzene and other aromatic petroleum hydrocarbons in their blood.
 In the body, benzene is enzymatically converted to a series of oxidation products including muconic acid, phenylmercapturic acid, phenol, catechol, hydroquinone and 1,2,4-trihydroxybenzene.
 Most of these metabolites have some value as biomarkers of human exposure, since they accumulate in the urine in proportion to the extent and duration of exposure, and they may still be present for some days after exposure has ceased.
 The current ACGIH biological exposure limits for occupational exposure are 500 μg/g creatinine for muconic acid and 25 μg/g creatinine for phenylmercapturic acid in an end-of-shift urine specimen.